4 arrested in connection with robbery, fatal shooting of man in South L.A.

 Four men have been arrested in connection with the robbery and fatal shooting of a man in South Los Angeles over the summer, officials announced Wednesday.

-Austin Belisle, 45, was shot and killed during a robbery of his jewelry on July 31.
+Austin Belisle, 45, was shot and killed while being robbed of his jewelry on July 31.
 The occurred incident at 52nd and Ruthelen streets in the Vermont Square neighborhood of South L.A., according to the Los Angeles Police Department.

 An investigation led to the identity of four men, three of which were arrested on Oct.
 7, Los Angeles Police Department Detective Nellie Knight said during a news conference Wednesday.